 Harvest workers hope that people will just use common sense as well.
 The roads need to be shared by drivers and cane workers alike, and no one would want to purposefully put their friends and family in danger.
 But when all else fails, workers are not afraid to put the word out to local drivers, slow down and use caution!
 Big trucks need to use the roads too, so share and be safe!

-Contact the Law Offices of J. Price McNamara
+Contact J. Price McNamara ERISA Insurance Claim Attorney

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.